Maria Richwine

-Maria Richwine (born María Agudelo, June 22, 1952 in Cali, Colombia) is a Colombian-born American actress who was also the first Latina Playboy Bunny.
+Maria Richwine (born María Eugenia Agudelo; June 22, 1952 – March 12, 2024) was a Colombian-born American actress who was also the first Latina Playboy Bunny.

-Her first movie role was as Buddy Holly's wife Maria, in the 1978 biopic movie The Buddy Holly Story.
+Her first film role was as Buddy Holly's wife Maria, in the 1978 biopic movie The Buddy Holly Story.
 Her performance received positive reviews.
 Newsweek critic David Ansen commented, "Her attractive performance suggests complexities of character that the script fails to explore."
 She was a regular on Norman Lear's 1984 series a.k.a.
 Pablo, and also appeared in the television series Three's Company, Sledge Hammer!, and Freddy's Nightmares.

+On March 12, 2024, Richwine was found unresponsive in a hot tub, at a residence in Palm Springs, California, and was later pronounced dead.
+She was 71.